ROCm/rocm-examples/Libraries/exampleLibraryTemplate/README.md

 Visual Studio solution files are available for the individual examples.
 To build all examples for <example-library-name> open the top level solution file [ROCm-Examples-VS2019.sln](../../ROCm-Examples-VS2019.sln) and filter for <example-library-name>.

 For more detailed build instructions refer to the top level [README.md](../../README.md#visual-studio).

+#### CMake
+All examples in the `example-library-name` subdirectory can either be built by a single CMake project or be built independently.
+For build instructions refer to the top-level [README.md](../../README.md#cmake-2).